krassykirov/Az_IaC_Deploy_Pipeline/README.md

 # Introduction
-Deploy Multiple Azure VMs and related resources via Azure Devops Pipeline
+Deploy Multiple Azure VMs and related resources via Azure Devops Pipeline, PowerShell and ARM Templates

 # Jobs sequence and methods used for deployment